 Introduction and overview

-Hyprop, is a specialist shopping centre Real Estate Investment Trust (REIT), with interests in a R51 billion portfolio of shopping centres in South Africa, Eastern Europe and sub-Saharan Africa (excluding South Africa).
+Hyprop is a specialist shopping centre Real Estate Investment Trust (REIT) with interests in a R48.5 billion portfolio of shopping centres in South Africa, Eastern Europe and sub-Saharan Africa (excluding South Africa).

-Hyprop's investments in South-Eastern Europe, held via a 60% interest in UK-based Hystead Limited (Hystead), include interests in Delta City in Belgrade, Serbia; Delta City in Podgorica, Montenegro; Skopje City Mall in Skopje, Macedonia; The Mall in Sofia, Bulgaria, and a 90% interest (effective 54% interest for Hyprop) in City Center One East and City Center One West, both in Zagreb, Croatia.
+Hyprop’s investments in South-Eastern Europe, held via a 60% interest in UK-based Hystead Limited (Hystead), include interests in Delta City in Belgrade, Serbia; Delta City in Podgorica, Montenegro; Skopje City Mall in Skopje, Macedonia; The Mall in Sofia, Bulgaria; City Center One East and City Center One West, both in Zagreb, Croatia.

-The sub-Saharan African portfolio (excluding SA) includes interests in Ikeja City Mall in Lagos, Nigeria, Accra Mall and West Hills in Accra, Ghana, Kumasi City Mall in Kumasi, Ghana, and Manda Hill Centre in Lusaka, Zambia.
+The sub-Saharan African (excluding SA) portfolio includes interests in Ikeja City Mall in Lagos, Nigeria; Accra Mall and West Hills in Accra, Ghana; and Kumasi City Mall in Kumasi, Ghana.

-The refined mission of the group is "to create environments and opportunities for people to connect and have authentic and meaningful experiences, by managing and developing tangible (mixed-use precincts underpinned by dominant retail centres in key economic nodes) and non-tangible assets".
+The Group’s mission is to create environments and opportunities for people to connect and have authentic and meaningful experiences.
+This will be achieved by owning and managing tangible assets (dominant retail centres in mixeduse precincts in key economic nodes) and non-tangible assets.

-In line with the revised strategy, the group will focus on three strategic areas - the South African property portfolio, the Eastern European property portfolio and relevant non-tangible assets arising from the digital disruption which is transforming many traditional market sectors (including the retail and property sectors).
-Hyprop will divest of the sub-Saharan African (excluding South Africa) portfolio over the next 12 to 18 months.
+The Group’s operations are focussed on three strategic areas - the South African property portfolio, the Eastern European property portfolio and relevant non-tangible assets arising from the digital disruption which is transforming many traditional market sectors (including the retail and property sectors).

 Subsidiaries, joint arrangements and joint ventures

-Details of investments in subsidiaries, joint arrangements and joint ventures are included in notes E3 – Investments in subsidiaries and E4 – Investments in joint arrangements to the financial statements.
+Details of investments in subsidiaries, joint arrangements and joint ventures are included in notes E4 – Investments in subsidiaries and E5 – Investments in joint arrangements to the financial statements.

-Details of the group and company's financial performance for the year ended 30 June 2019 are set out in the attached financial statements.
+Details of the Group and Company’s financial performance for the year ended 30 June 2020 are set out in the attached financial statements.

-- An impairment of the group's investments in sub-Saharan Africa (excluding South Africa) of R1,46 billion.
+- An impairment of the sub-Saharan Africa investments by R290 million.

 The following dividends were declared to shareholders during the year: